PORPOISE-Network/node-utilities/README.md

 ## Methods

-- `computeMerkleRoot(leafs: Buffer[], proof: Buffer[], tracker)`: takes output of `padArrayToPowerOfTwo` for leafs, an empty array, and the index of the leaf for which the proof is needed and returns an array containing the proof array, Merkle root, and root index.
+- `computeMerkleRoot(leafs: Buffer[], proof: Buffer[], tracker: number)`: takes output of `padArrayToPowerOfTwo` for leafs, an empty array, and the index of the leaf for which the proof is needed and returns an array containing the proof array, Merkle root, and root index.
+The proof and root can be used for registering and resolving survey on the PORPOISE oracle.

 - `padArrayToPowerOfTwo(arr: string[], paddingValue: string)`: given an array of string elements representing a PORPOISE survey, returns sha256-hashed leaf values.
 Note, that leafs must be given in the order 🐬, ⏰, 🔮, 🗳️1, ...
 Additionally, the deadline value (⏰) is encoded as 'hex' while all other inputs are 'binary' encoded.

-- `mapBigIntTo256BitNumber(bigIntValue: bigint)`: Converts a BigInt into a hex string so that hashes computed offchain will match hashes computed on-chain.
+- `mapBigIntTo256BitNumber(bigIntValue: bigint)`: Converts a BigInt into a hex string so that hashes computed off-chain will match hashes computed on-chain for integers.

+- `predictionCommitment(salt: string, prediction: string, surveyRoot: Buffer): Buffer`: Used to calculate survey commitments from end-users.

 - `ethHexString(muBuffer: Buffer)`: returns a `0x${string}` type needed for viem